 For anyone who loves fishing, or spending time out on the water in general, a fish finder is a handy piece of technology to have.
-Not only can it help you find your next big trophy catch by locating schools of fish in the area, it can also accurately map out the terrain under your boat well below the surface of the water.
+Not only can it help you find your next big trophy catch by locating schools of fish in the area, but it can also accurately map out the terrain under your boat well below the surface of the water.

-A luxury fish finder can cost thousands of dollars and offer features only high end professional anglers may benefit from.
-But for those just stepping out into the world of fish finder technology, a more affordable unit may sound much more appealing than breaking the bank on a high end gadget you may not even get the full use out of.
+A luxury fish finder can cost thousands of dollars and offer features only high-end professional anglers may benefit from.
+But for those just stepping out into the world of fish finder technology, a more affordable unit may sound much more appealing than breaking the bank on a high-end gadget you may not even get the full use out of.

 For the best fish finder under 300, we took a look at a variety of models on the market and narrowed it down to five excellent choices to consider.

 Depending on what you specifically may be wanting in your fish finder, there is sure to be a model here that will help make your fishing trips much more enjoyable.

 Best Fish Finder GPS Combo Under $300: Full Reviews

 When you’re out on the water casting your bait into a dark or muddy area, a fish finder can help maximize the effectiveness of your time by letting you know if there’s even anything living there.